Ape and Essence: Story

 Consuming the last clouds of cold mortality.

 Vignettes

-The story in the script is punctuated by a series of vignettes centring on a society which is much like 20th century human society, but with baboons substituted for men.
+The story in the script is punctuated by a series of vignettes centering on a society which is much like 20th century human society, but with baboons substituted for men.
 The opening scene shows two Einsteins, tied to leashes held by baboons on either side of a pair of baboon armies, facing each other and preparing for battle.
 They are then directed to operate machines which release "improved" disease-causing clouds at the opposition.

 Several of the vignettes portray a female baboon singing sensually to an all-baboon audience "Give me, give me, give me detumescence..."
 Other vignettes involve apes performing various human activities, ape armies assembling, and other more surreal imagery.